7rikazhexde/Dash-App-Collection/README.md

 # Dash-App-Collection
-Repository for managing apps and source code created in Dash plotly.
+This repository is used to manage information on apps created in Dash plotly.

 ## Programs
 For specifications and usage, please refer to README.md of each program.